Kirk/Spock: Origins and creators' responses

 Many homosocial scenes between Kirk and Spock have been interpreted by some fans as having significant homoerotic undertones.
-For example, in Star Trek: The Motion Picture, Spock realizes that emotions "play an important part in the richness of life".
+"Amok Time", the first episode of the show's second season, which aired in September 1967, was an early influence on the pairing, inspiring early fans to begin writing Kirk/Spock fanfiction.
+In Star Trek: The Motion Picture, Spock realizes that emotions "play an important part in the richness of life".
 In a particular scene from the film, Spock, lying down in sickbay, clasps Kirk's hand and says that he understands "this simple feeling".
 Woledge points out that both the gesture and the words are "ambiguous", and can be interpreted as homoerotic.
 Eye contact and gestures throughout the series have also been cited as being part of a homoerotic subtext in their relationship.

 In the novelization of Star Trek: The Motion Picture written by Gene Roddenberry, he introduces the Vulcan term t'hy'la to describe Kirk and Spock's relationship, translating it as friend, brother or lover.
 Regarding this, a footnote was added where Kirk addresses the rumor that he and Spock were lovers:

 I was never aware of this 'lovers' rumor, although I have been told that Spock encountered it several times.
 Apparently, he had always dismissed it with his characteristic lifting of his right eyebrow, which usually connoted some combination of surprise, disbelief, and/or annoyance.
 As for myself, although I have no moral or other objections to physical love in any of its many Earthly, alien, and mixed forms, I have always found my best gratification in that creature woman.
 Also, I would not like to be thought of as being so foolish that I would select a love partner who came into sexual heat only once every seven years.

 In an interview, after revealing that he had cast Shatner as Kirk partly on the basis of his performance as Alexander, Roddenberry talked about fans seeing a possible parallel between Alexander and Hephaestion and Kirk/Spock: